+These jacket-style braces treat moderate curves in the ribcage and lower spine.
 Both have excellent track records for success and research to back them up.

 These braces fit under clothing.
 They cover the torso from hips to armpits and are made of lightweight rigid plastic.
 They're made to fit a child's body and use special shaping and padding to adjust the spine's alignment in the brace.

+- The Wilmington brace closes in the front and is custom molded to fit each child.
 An orthotist makes a plaster mold of the child's torso, then uses it to create a brace.

 - The Boston brace closes in the back.
 It's available in many sizes that are customized with pads and cut-outs.